medusa-network/documentation/docs/about/cryptography/threshold-network.md

 # Threshold Network

 *Note: The first sections are meant to be an introduction to how threshold networks work.
-Ff you want to read directly the DKG specs Medusa implement, skip to the last [section](#dkg-spec) of this page*.
+If you want to read the DKG specs Medusa implements, skip to the last [section](#dkg-spec) of this page*.

 The purpose of the setup phase is to create a collective private, and public key pair shared among $n$ participants.
 This is done through a $t$-of-$n$ [Distributed Key Generation (DKG)](https://en.wikipedia.org/wiki/Distributed_key_generation) process at the end of which each of the $n$ participants obtains a copy of the **collective public key**, together with a **private key share** of the **collective private key**.
 The key shares are computed such that no individual node knows the entire collective private key.